noah-art3mis/intersect/README.md

     -   reranker
     -   llm permutation
 -   [ ] prepend other cols before embedding
--   [ ] upgrade database to sqlite
--   [ ] permutation: test yaml
 -   [ ] add tracking the bluesky firehose for ai jobs
 -   [ ] 'tell me who your friends are' mode where you give other peoples cvs and average the vectors

--   fix
-    -   [ ] fix column width for urls being too long
-    -   [ ] fix spacing issues
-    -   [ ] why is drop duplicates not working
-    -   [ ] why is ner so slow
-    -   [ ] scraping: incremental saving so long tasks are not lost
-    -   [ ] careful about limits in reranker and llm

 ---